MoArtis/Unity-SV-FlexMotion-Website/input/documentation/play-animation-clips/index.md

 ```

-Thanks to the **ContextMenu** attribute, you can now Right click on the PlayAnimation component and select "Mirror" while in play mode.
+Thanks to the **ContextMenu** attribute, you can now right-click on the PlayAnimation component and select "Mirror" while in play mode.

 <?# Figure Src="/img/documentation/play-animation-clips-context-menu.jpg" Class="text-center" /?>

-This will mirror the animated object everytime you use that menu.
+This will mirror the animated object every time you use that menu.

 <?# Callout Type="info" Title="📝 Notice" ?>
-The Motion Layer states will change if new animation are being played.
+The Motion Layer states will change if a new animation is being played.
 The layer will be stopped and eventually reused.
 To avoid this issue, you can manage the Motion Layer settings just after calling the Play() method or use the OnStop callback to determine its state.
 <?#/ Callout ?>